Isle Royale National Park: Fauna

-Isle Royale National Park is known for its timber wolf and moose populations, which are studied by scientists investigating predator-prey relationships in a closed environment.
+Isle Royale National Park is known for its wolf and moose populations, which are studied by scientists investigating predator-prey relationships in a closed environment.
 There is a cyclical relationship between the two animals: as the moose increase in population, so do the wolves.
 Eventually, the wolves kill too many moose and begin to starve and lower their reproductive rates.
 This is made easier because Isle Royale has been colonized by roughly just one third of the mainland mammal species, because it is so remote.
 In addition, the environment is unique in that it is the only known place where wolves and moose coexist without the presence of bears.

 Other common mammals are red foxes, beavers, and red squirrels.
 Some foxes are accustomed to human contact and can be seen prowling the campgrounds at dawn, looking for stray scraps left by unwary campers.
 For its part, the wolf is an elusive species which avoids human interaction.
 Few documented cases of direct wolf/human contact existed for most of the island's history.
 In the 2024 season dozens of wolf sightings were reported around the Rock Harbor area.
 Ermine have been periodically sighted around docks.
 Other mammals that can be seen include mink along the various lake shores and muskrats (occasionally) at beaver ponds.
 Several species of bat also exist on the island.
 Reptiles include the eastern garter snake, painted turtle, and northern redbelly snake.
 Six species of frogs and three species of salamander also live on the island.